aws-quickstart/cdk-eks-blueprints/docs/internal/ci.md

 This example shows how to enable a CodeBuild based Continuous Integration process for the SSP blueprint.
 The CodeBuild project is provisioned using a CDK application.

-The [buildspec.yml](buildspec.yml) provided deploys the sample blueprint stacks provided in [examples](../examples/blueprint-construct/) and can be used directly if you wish to setup the CodeBuild project manually through the console or via the CLI.
+The [buildspec.yml](../../ci/buildspec.yml) provided deploys the sample blueprint stacks provided in [examples](../../bin/main.ts).
+The buildspec can be used directly if you wish to setup the CodeBuild project manually through the console or via the CLI.

 ## Deploy CodeBuild Project